Deep Joint Source-Channel Coding for Image Transmission with Visual Protection

-We first consider the performance of the proposed method on CIFAR-10 dataset, which consists of 60000 $32 \times 32\times3$ color images associated with 10 classes where each class has 6000 images.
-Note the goal of our proposed method is to generate visually protected images for the untrusted transmission channels and reconstruct the plain image at the receiver, so the class label of each image is not used in the following experiments.
-Training dataset and test dataset contain 50000 images and 10000 images, respectively.
-We use a part of the VGG16 \cite{simonyan2014very} with batch normalization, i.e., a classical network for classification tasks, as the feature extraction network, which is pretrained on the CIFAR-10.
-All of the networks were trained for 500 epochs by using Adam optimizer with an initial learning rate of $10^{-3}$.
-Once learning stagnated for 10 epochs, the learning rate was reduced by a factor of 10.
-The performance of the DJESCC networks were evaluated at specific $\rm SNR_{test} \in$ [0,20] dB on CIFAR-10 test dataset.
-To alleviate the effect of the randomness caused by the wireless channel, each image in CIFAR-10 test dataset is transmitted 10 times.
-PSNR is used in the evaluation of the reconstruction performance between the plain image and the decrypted image.
+We first consider the performance of the proposed method on the CIFAR-10 dataset, which consists of 60000 $32 \times 32\times3$ color images associated with 10 classes where each class has 6000 images.
+Note that the goal of our proposed method is to generate visually protected images for the untrusted transmission channels and reconstruct the plain image at the receiver, so the class label of each image is useless in the following experiments.
+The training dataset and the test dataset contain 50000 images and 10000 images, respectively.